21centuryweather/21st-Century-Weather-Software-Wiki/mosrs/mosrs-intro.md

 https://github.com/ACCESS-NRI/training-day-2024-regional_model/blob/main/access_rose_cylc/rose_cylc_example.md

-You can check out Martin's suite using the rosie `check out` command
+You can check out Paul's suite using the rosie `check out` command,
 ```
 rosie co u-cq161
 ```
-Which creates a local copy of the `rose/cylc` suite to `~/roses/u-cq161`.
+which creates a local copy of the `rose/cylc` suite at `~/roses/u-cq161`.

 If you launch `rose edit` from your `roses/u-cq161` directory, you should see this: